Tighter Confidence Bounds for Sequential Kernel Regression: CONCLUSION

-Though in this paper we applied our confidence bounds only to the kernel bandit problem, and the KernelUCB algorithm in particular, they are a generic tool that could be used anywhere that existing confidence bounds are used.
-For the future, it remains to apply our confidence bounds to other kernel bandit algorithms and other sequential kernelised learning and/or decision-making problems.
-For instance, one could use our confidence bounds in the $\pi$-GP-UCB algorithm \citep{janz2020bandit}, which has recently been shown to achieve optimal order regret for the Mat\'{e}rn kernel \citep{vakili2023kernelized}.
+Though we applied our confidence bounds only to the kernel bandit problem, and the KernelUCB algorithm in particular, they are a generic tool that could be used anywhere that existing confidence bounds are used.
+For instance, one could use our confidence bounds in the $\pi$-GP-UCB algorithm \citep{janz2020bandit}, which would give a better rate for the Mat\'{e}rn kernel.
 In addition, one could apply our confidence bounds to kernelised reinforcement learning \citep{yang2020function, liu2022provably, vakili2023kernelized} or adaptive control \citep{kakade2020information}.

 Finally, we comment on some limitations of our work.
 We assume that the kernel as well as reasonably good upper bounds on $\sigma$ and $B$ are known in advance, which is often not the case in practice.
 While using a loose upper bound on $\sigma$ appears to have little impact, we found that using a loose bound on $B$ can harm empirical performance (see Fig. \ref{fig:loose_bsig}).
-In future work, we would like to address this limitation by using model selection methods to learn an upper bound on $\norm{f^*}_{\mathcal{H}}$, and the kernel or its hyperparameters, from data as it becomes available.
+In future work, we would like to address this limitation by using model selection methods to estimate $\norm{f^{\star}}_{\mathcal{H}}$ and choose the kernel.